gbotaiby/UC-final-project/README.md

 > Fill out project information in English ⬇️
 ### Student Name
+Ghalia AlOtaibi

 ### Project Name
+q8spot
 # Idea
-Problem and solutions if found
+Problem and solutions if found an application/program that includes the complexes of Kuwait with its details

 # Future Work
+in future, we aim to add the parking reservation feature